TaxAid helpline

 Telephone advice

-Clients who suffer from mental health problems
+Clients with mental health problems

-Such clients are frequently ‘vulnerable’, and may require special care and attention from TaxAid.
+A small but significant number of TaxAid’s clients indicate that they suffer, or have suffered, from mental health problems (or ‘mental illness’).
+Such clients require special care and attention from TaxAid.
 Please let your adviser know if you are now receiving, or have in the recent past received, treatment: it may affect how HMRC deal with your tax problem.

-Callers with hearing impairments
+Callers who are deaf or have hearing impairments

 Our advisers welcome calls via Text Relay and Text Relay Assist – please call 020 7803 4950 to get advice via Text Relay or Text Relay Assist.
-We can also advise via Talk By Text (by appointment only – please use contact form below to let us know you’d like to use Talk By Text).
+We can also advise via Talk-By-Text (by appointment only – please use contact form below to let us know you’d like to use Talk-By-Text).

 Confidentiality

-The information that you give to your adviser will normally remain completely confidential and will not be disclosed to anyone outside TaxAid (including HM Revenue & Customs) without your consent.
-The only exceptions to the above rule are where TaxAid is required by law to pass information to the authorities (e.g. in relation to terrorism) or where there is a serious risk of physical harm to yourself or someone else.
+The only exceptions to the above rule are where TaxAid is required by law to pass information to the authorities (e.g. in relation to terrorism and dealing in drugs) or where there is a serious risk of physical harm to yourself or someone else.

 On occasion calls may be recorded for training purposes: confidentiality rules still apply.